Expand the section navigation mobile menu

 Liberal Arts minor in Sociology or Anthropology

 To earn a minor in sociology, students must complete SOC 1000 plus a minimum of 16 additional credits in sociology, 12 of which must be at the 3000-4000 level.
 To earn a minor in anthropology, students must complete AN 1111 and 1511 plus a minimum of 12 credits in anthropology courses at the 3000-4000 level.
-See requirements for Sociology or Anthropology for more information.
+See requirements for Sociology Minor or Anthropology Minor for more information.

 Child Welfare minor (Social Work majors only)